 What Are The Major Marathon Qualifying Times?

-All six Abbott World Marathon Majors have places for runners who achieve qualifying times.
+The original six Abbott World Marathon Majors have places for runners who achieve qualifying times.
 Those times vary with age and gender, with each race setting their own qualifying standards and deciding how many places are available to time qualifiers.

 Qualifying times have to be run on a verified course and proof needs to be submitted along with your application.
 In most cases, achieving the qualifying standard does not guarantee you entry.
 All successful time qualifiers still need to pay race entry fees.